MicrosoftEdge/MSEdgeExplainers/ControlUICustomization/explainer.md

 #### Standardized control UI anatomy, parts, and behavior

 One aspect of enabling this functionality for a given control type will be standardizing the anatomy of the control UI in terms of its conceptual parts and their behaviors, with standardized names for those parts.
-This process is currently being driven by https://open-ui.org/.
+This process is currently being driven in https://open-ui.org/.

 For the purposes of this document a 'part' is an element that has standardized meaning to the control.
 This knowledge of those standardized parts allows the platform to wire up the necessary events and attributes to respond to user interaction which allow for a functional and accessible control (the "controller" code).

 Rough examples:

 * The anatomy of a `<select>` could be defined as consisting of 1 'button' part containing 1 'selected-value' part and 1 popup 'listbox' part containing 0-N 'option' parts.
-At a very high level, the expected behavior of clicking the button is to expand the list, the expected behavior of the selected-value part is to keep its inner text updated to show the value of the currently selected option, the expected behavior of clicking outside the opened list is to collapse it, etc.  For a more detailed definition, see https://open-ui.org/components/select.
+At a very high level, the expected behavior of clicking the button is to expand the list, the expected behavior of the selected-value part is to keep its inner text updated to show the value of the currently selected option, the expected behavior of clicking outside the opened list is to collapse it, etc.  For a more detailed definition, see [Open UI `<select>` specification](https://open-ui.org/components/select).
 * The anatomy of an `<input type="range">` could be defined as consisting of 1 draggable 'thumb' part that moves along 1 'track' part.

 When the developer provides a custom UI with the parts identified, the platform can apply native event handlers and ARIA roles to the elements designated as the parts to light up the control's expected behavior and accessibility without extra code from the developer.